supercrafter333/BetterBan/README.md

 > **WARNING:** This version is not fully tested!
 Use it at **you own risk**!
 >
-> Please report bugs in theSpawn with php8.0!
+> Please report bugs in BetterBan with php8.0!

 **Would you like to ban players for a certain period of time?
 Then BetterBan is just right for you!
 Easily ban players for a certain time and configure a bit in `config.yml`.**